-I can attest that the Board is aware of the executive compensation paid in the prior fiscal year and that the disclosed information is accurate and includes all compensation paid by the employer, foundations, subsidiaries, or any other organization related to or associated with the employer.
-The disclosed information also includes the value of any pre- or post-employment payments made during the 12 month period before or after the term of employment.
-The compensation provided was within approved compensation plans and complies with the PSEC Reporting Guidelines.
+- 1. Island Health Board of Directors is aware of the executive compensation paid to the CEO and Executive Members listed on the enclosed documents in the fiscal year 2019/2020. - 2.
+The compensation information being disclosed is accurate and includes all compensation paid by the employer, foundations, subsidiaries, or any other organization related to or associated with Island Health and it includes the value of any pre-post-employment payments made during the 12-month period before or after the term of employment.